vegaprotocol/documentation/versioned_docs/version-v0.73/releases/overview.md

 The version contained the following critical bug fix:

 * During the governance voted termination of the LINK/USDT market on mainnet a particular edge case bug was identified.
 This is where the TWAP calculation for the internal data point, happening at the end of a funding period, can be incorrect.
-The lead to some balances being incorrect during the funding payments.
+This led to some balances being incorrect during the funding payments.
 The calculation error has been resolved in the issue [10520 ↗](https://github.com/vegaprotocol/vega/issues/10520).

 ### Release versions 0.73.11 and 0.73.12 (patch) combined | 2024-01-12